womendotcodebe/guest-blogs/recap-of-techtalks-summer-edition-2022.md

 <!-- excerpt -->

-## Lisa Trapletti - A path to sustainable IT.
-Eco-designing its digital services.
+## A path to sustainable IT.
+Eco-designing its digital services by Lisa Trapletti

-{% image {src: "./blog/guest-blogs/images/techtalks-sophie.png", alt: "Sophie Ragas", widths: [300]} %}
+{% image {src: "./blog/guest-blogs/images/techtalks-lisa-trapletti.jpg", alt: "Lisa Trapletti", widths: [300]} %}

 Lisa is a senior software developer working for iCure.
 She is certified in eco-design of digital services and passionate about the environmental transition and digital transformation.